-We know that the performance of socially responsible investment strategies can be an area of concern for our customers.
+We know that the performance of socially responsible investment (SRI) strategies can be an area of concern for our customers.
 It’s often assumed that investing with an SRI focus will incur trade-offs when it comes to performance, and potentially lead to lower returns.
 Here, we lay out how our socially responsible portfolios have performed and how we expect them to perform in the future.

 Why would we assume underperformance for socially responsible investments?

 The origins of socially responsible investing were philanthropic, and largely focused solely on excluding certain investments based on moral considerations without focus on investor reward.
 This was typically termed ‘ethical’ investing.
 But there was often little consideration for how environmental, social and governance – or ‘ESG’ – factors could improve the rewards on offer to investors.

 Additionally, many investments labelled ‘sustainable’ or ‘ethical’ can come with significant risk.
 For example, the financing of small-scale clean energy projects is typically long term in horizon, often with significant risk of capital loss.
 This means that these investments may not be suitable for a wide range of investors.